symfony/symfony-docs/form/form_collections.rst

     ``Tag`` is properly removed.

     In Doctrine, you have two sides of the relationship: the owning side and the inverse side.
-Normally in this case you'll have a many-to-one relationship and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).
+Normally in this case you will have a many-to-one relationship and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).

-    But if you have a one-to-many relationship or a many-to-many relationship with a ``mappedBy`` on the Task entity (meaning Task is the "inverse" side), you'll need to do more work for the removed tags to persist correctly.
+    But if you have a one-to-many relationship or a many-to-many relationship with a ``mappedBy`` on the Task entity (meaning Task is the "inverse" side), you will need to do more work for the removed tags to persist correctly.

     In this case, you can modify the controller to remove the relationship on the removed tag.
 This assumes that you have some ``edit()`` action which